gryadka/js/README.md

 ### Invariants

-One of the examples of consistency violation is the following situation:
+One of the examples of a consistency violation is the following situation:

 1. Alice reads a value
 2. Alice tells Bob the observed value via an out of the system channel (a rumor)